TumoM/AAP-Capstone-Movie-Quick-Search/week1/README.md

 and display these results to the user in a list.

 ## Activities
+### Search Activity (Main Activity)
+This will be the activity with a search bar and buttons.
+Allowing the user to input a movie title to search for.
 ### Results Activity
 A RecyclerView that displays a list of all the available movies (maybe limited to a certain number).
 It shows the title and brief description.
 Clicking one will take you to a details page detailing more information.
-### Main Activity (Search Activity)
-This will be the activity with a search bar and buttons.
-Allowing the user to input a movie title to search for.
 ### Movie Details Activity
 A detailed view displaying the title, description, poster image, date released and other information relevent to the specific movie.